liuyuan-pal/SyncDreamer/README.md

 - [ ] Training data.

 ### News
+- 2023-09-13: We can run SyncDreamer for only 50 steps using `--sample_steps 50` for `generate.py`, which costs about 30s to generate 4 instances (64 images).
 - 2023-09-12: Training codes are released.
 We are still uploading the training data (about 1.6T) to onedrive, which would cost some time.
 - 2023-09-09: Inference codes and pretrained models are released.